letolabs/the-little-cloud-foundry-book/en/cf.md

     ~/cloudfoundry/vcap/dev_setup/bin/vcap_dev start

+To target vmc at your newly started local CF instance type:

+    vmc target api.vcap.me

 ## How To Contribute

 Many individuals and companies have contributed to Cloud Foundry to make it what it is today.
-Things that were added by the community include Python, PHP, Rack and many other features and services.
+Things that were added by the community include Python, PHP, Rack, JRuby, Erlang and many other features and services.

 In the past, VMware was overwhelmed with Github pull requests, so some of them went seemingly ignored.
 This is explained by the fact that it was VMware's practice to sync from their private Gerrit repositories to their public Github mirror roughly monthly which greatly increases the likelihood of merge conflicts.
+Many pull requests were greatfully merged, but the waves of code would not stop.

-To the delight of many, a public Gerrit instance was recently announced.
-This will allow internal VMware CF developers and external CF developers to work together, in public, which is a huge step in the right direction for VMware. http://reviews.cloudfoundry.org Developers can sign in with OpenID or a Google Account and participate in the development of Cloud Foundry.
+o the delight of many, a public Gerrit instance was recently announced.
+This allows internal VMware CF developers and external CF developers to work together, in public, which is a huge step in the right direction for VMware. http://reviews.cloudfoundry.org Developers can sign in with OpenID or a Google Account and participate in the development of Cloud Foundry.

 ![CF Community Process](title_small.png)

-To install the Gerrit command-line gem :
+To install the extremely handy Gerrit command-line gem :

     gem install gerrit-cli